Tonyaradzwa/tonyaradzwa.github.io/README.md

 This blog post shows a simple implementation of a recurrent neural network which learns the symbolic representation of numbers and algebraic operations.
 The model takes as input simple arithmetic math operations as strings.
 This source could be useful as a starting point for implementing a similar architecture with our own data.

-## Dev Stages
+## Development Ideas

-**Stage 1:**
-  - input: problem
-  - output: difficulty of problem

-* where is data coming from
+where is data coming from?
   * https://github.com/deepmind/mathematics_dataset
-* how will we label training data?
+how will we label training data?
-  * they are already labeled
+  * each question is already labeled with an answer.

-interpolation: our test data
+interpolation: our synthetic test data

-extrapolation: other data

-**Stage 2:**

-input: difficulty level

-output: random question at that difficulty level with its solution
+extrapolation: questions from real sources

+what neural network architectures will we use?
+  * we will try LSTM and sequence to sequence.

 ## Ethical Sweep

-The model that we will be training may be used for good purposes, such as generating problems appropriate to the level of a student who needs more practice on some types of questions, and evaluating the student's answer.
+The model that we will be training may be used for good purposes, such as checking automatically if a student got the right answer in a question.
 If our model or future work can find solutions to problems that are not easily solvable by humans, it might lead to further discussions about the nature of some problems.